‘Dedicated’ Preston schoolboy crowned world Rubik’s Cube champion - beating the previous record by almost seven seconds!

 His father Tom added: "He has been practising since last summer so to have won and hold the record in the fastest seven to nine year old category, he is buzzing."

 The ambitious youngster now has plans to tackle even more challenges.
-He added: "I would like to try and master different types of Rubick’s cubes and try to get faster at solving them.”
+He added: "I would like to try and master different types of Rubik’s cubes and try to get faster at solving them.”

 What is the Rubik’s cube and where did it originate?